pubmob-com/pubmob/_offerings/jbrains-evolutionary-design-without-tests.md

 repo: https://github.com/jbrains/pubmob-EvolutionaryDesignWithoutTests
 next-available-sessions: []
 prerequisites: []
 summary-blurb-80-words: "Let's see how safely and deftly we can move without tests.
 We'll focus on guiding the design to evolve and we'll write the tests in our heads.
-We're professionals; we can trust each other.
-(Our regular schedule returns in June 2021, maybe sooner.)"
+We're professionals; we can trust each other."
 booking-link: "https://a.flexbooker.com/widget/75e809c1-6688-42cc-9fbf-77b001c15991?serviceIds=39218"
 active: true
 mob-tech: mob